Jalisco: Colonial period

-Over its history, the Jalisco area has been occupied by a variety of ethnicities including the Bapames, Caxcans, Cocas, Guachilchils, Huichols, Cuyutecos, Otomis, Nahuas, Tecuexes, Tepehuans, Tecos, Purépecha, Pinomes, Tzaultecas and Xilotlantzingas.
+Over its history, the Jalisco area has been occupied by a variety of ethnicities including the Bapames, Caxcans, Cocas, Guachichiles, Huichols, Cuyutecos, Otomis, Nahuas, Tecuexes, Tepehuans, Tecos, Purépecha, Pinomes, Tzaultecas and Xilotlantzingas.
 Some writers have also mentioned groups such as the Pinos, Otontlatolis, Amultecas, Coras, Xiximes, Tecuares, Tecoxines and Tecualmes.
 When the Spanish arrived the main ethnic groups were the Cazcanes, who inhabited the northern regions near Teocalteche and the Lagos de Morenos, and the Huichols, who inhabited the northwest near Huejúcar and Colotlán.
 Other groups included the Guachichil in the Los Altos area, the Nahuatl speaking Cuyutecos in the west, the Tecuexes and Cocas near what is now Guadalajara, and the Guamares in the east near the Guanajuato border.

 Shortly after the conquest of the Aztecs in 1521, the Spanish pushed west.
 They overpowered the Purépecha in Michoacán, converting their capital of Tzintzuntzan as a base to move further west.
 One reason for the push towards the Pacific was to build ships and shipping facilities in order to initiate trade with Asia.
 Another draw was to find more mineral wealth as the Purépecha had already developed copper working along with silver and gold.

 In 1522, Cristóbal de Olid was sent by Hernán Cortés northwest from Mexico City into Jalisco.
 Other incursions were undertaken by Alonso de Avalos and Juan Alvarez Chico in 1521, Gonzalo de Sandoval in 1522, and Francisco Cortés de San Buenaventura in 1524.
 The first area explored now belongs to the south of Jalisco down into what it now the state of Colima.
 In 1529, the president of the First Audencia in New Spain, Nuño de Guzmán came west from Mexico City with a force of 300 Spanish and 6,000 Indian allies, traveling through Michoacán, Guanajuato, Jalisco and Sinaloa.
 At the end of 1531, Guzmán founded the Villa del Espíritu Santo de la Mayor Españas as the capital of the newly conquered western lands.
 The name was changed shortly thereafter to Santiago Galicia de Compostela.
 In 1531, Guzmán ordered his chief lieutenant, Juan de Oñate, to found the Villa of Guadalajara, named after Guzmán's hometown in Spain.
 It was initially founded in what is now Nochistlán in Zacatecas.
 Construction began in 1532, but the small settlement came under repeated attacks from the Cazcanes, until it was abandoned in 1533.
 The town of Guadalajara would move four times in total before coming to its modern site in 1542.